In Ruby 2.4 when we pass a block to a method, which further passes to another

 method, Ruby creates a new Proc object by the given block before passing this proc to the

 This creates unnecessary objects even when the block parameter is not accessed.

 It also creates a chain of Proc objects when the block parameter is passed

 through various methods.

-Ruby 2.5 introduced lazy proc allocation.
+Ruby 2.5 introduced a lazy proc allocation.

-Ruby 2.5 does not create Proc object
+Ruby 2.5 will not create a Proc object

-while passing a block to another method.
+when passing a block to another method.

-a block param is passed.
+a block param is passed in Ruby 2.5.